justlofe/FastBytes/README.md

 # FastBytes
-Simple library for work with bytes like ByteBuf.
+Simple WebSocket's library with some additions.

 ## Features
 - FastBuffer - allowing to read and write bytes